Blog

 What is Social Data?
 Redefining the Term for Enhanced Security

-Whether you’re assessing information environments or providing physical security, broadening your perception of what constitutes social data is the first step towards a holistic strategy.
+Broadening your perception of what constitutes social data is the first step toward a holistic strategy.
+This is true whether you are assessing information environments or providing physical security.

 Default Author Image